-GTBank Suffering From Dollar Glut – Report - Nigeria Today
+GTBank suffering from Dollar glut – Report - Nigeria Today

-Nigeria’s biggest lender, Guarantee Trust Bank Plc, GTB, has been credited to be so flush with cash that it is planning to repay bonds worth $400 million which will be due in November 2018 instead of issuing additional debt.
-Bloomberg in its latest Business report further revealed that the next two largest banks in the…
+Guarantee Trust Bank Plc, GTB, has been credited to be so flush with cash that it is planning to repay bonds worth $400 million which will be due in November 2018 instead of issuing additional debt.
+Bloomberg in its latest business report further revealed that the next two largest banks in the country “sold international […]

-The post GTBank Suffering From Dollar Glut – Report appeared first on The Herald Nigeria.

 Do you something awesome to share with the world?
 Click here to share